Aaron98990/ways-of-the-game/restarts.md

 ## Striking the ball at an opponent

-Deliberately throwing (from a throw-in) or deliberately kicking the ball at an opponent is acceptable if it is not careless, reckless, or using excessive force when the ball is in play.
-Striking or attempting to strike an opponent is a direct free kick offense.
+Deliberately throwing (from a throw-in) or deliberately kicking the ball at an opponent is acceptable if it is not careless, reckless, or using excessive force when the ball is in play else it's a direct free kick for striking.

 > If a player, while correctly taking a [free kick/throw-in/corner kick], deliberately [kicks/throws] the ball at an opponent in order to play the ball again but not in a careless or reckless manner or using excessive force, the referee allows play to continue.